Photos © 2012 Brian Adams

 And now for unexpected bump number three: while I was kneeling, Elliott's heart rate started to drop until it was beginning to cause concern.
 My midwife suggested that I try different positions, but every position I tried (standing, kneeling, squatting, and side-lying positions) made his heart rate go low.
 And so, I ended up in a weird, tantric bow, something of a folded lawn chair--on my back with my hands on the backs of my thighs, pulling my chest and my chin forward while pulling my thighs and knees back with every push.
 It sounds weird, but it was the only position that kept Elliott's heart rate high and healthy.
 And so I pulled my thighs back, brought my chest to my thighs, and breathed as much as I could between each contraction.
 Brian supported one of my thighs while a nurse supported the other, and together, we all folded my body with every push.

 We worked like this for the remaining two hours, the last of which was spent almost entirely on pushing Elliott's head out of my body.
 This could have been unexpected bump number four, but because of my midwife's skillful, gentle, and patient hands, I was spared the episiotomy I undoubtedly would have been given in most facilities.
 Elliott's head sat quite a bit too low at the perineum, and my midwife told me that although she is not inclined toward episiotomies, she could make a small incision and allow Elliott's head to finally emerge.
 Otherwise, she informed me, I would really have to work to get his head out and she would work with my contractions to bring his head upward so that it could emerge without tearing me.
+(Addendum: Elliott was born sunny-side-up, which is likely why he was so low coming out of the birth canal.)

 I was ready to work.
 I pushed--sometimes even when I didn't have a contraction--while she carefully ran her fingers around his head and with every push, easing his head upward for most of that final hour until it was down to the last final pushes.
 "It's time to have your baby," she said, and at this point, several other nurses had come into the room, some watching from the door and some moving in closer to assist.
-I had been quiet and docile for two hours now, but with my last several pushes, I unleashed a sound I have never heard or felt within myself--Brian said that was the loudest and most powerful sound he had ever heard. ("There was nothing behind that but pure, human emotion," he said later.
+I had been quiet for two hours now, but with my last several pushes, I unleashed a sound I have never heard or felt within myself--Brian said that was the loudest and most powerful sound he had ever heard. ("There was nothing behind that but pure, human emotion," he said later.
 "It was amazing.")
 I screamed three primal, warrior-like cries, not out of pain but in response to some instinct that I felt within myself, accompanying each with a push, until Elliott's head, shoulders and upper torso were now entirely out of my body.
 I saw my son, closed my mouth, and with one final push, Elliott North was born.

 The moments that followed immediately afterwards were consumed by the overwhelming gratitude I felt.
 I was shaking a great deal for about 10 minutes after the labor--a result of the physical marathon I'd just performed and the release of hormones--so I was covered with warm blankets while I waited to deliver the placenta, which came about 5 minutes after Elliott was born.
 Because of his fluctuating heart rate, Elliott had to be whisked away to be examined (we had intended to have delayed cord cutting, but under the circumstances, I clearly no longer cared), and I wanted Brian to stay with him, so I was alone with the midwife and amazing nurses who had assisted me during my labor.
 Our conversation was small but victorious; it had been a beautiful birth.